uikit/uikit-site/docs/pages/navbar.md

 ## Sticky Navbar

-You can create a sticky navbar that stays at the top of your viewport by using the [Sticky component](sticky.md).
-The following examples show use cases of sticky navbars on typical websites, but plenty of more variations are possible.
+For a basic sticky navbar, wrap the navbar inside a container with the `uk-sticky` attribute from the [Sticky component](sticky.md).

+The navbar itself has a modifier class `uk-navbar-sticky` that ensures an optimized styling for the sticky state (for example an additional box shadow).
+To let the sticky component dynamically add and remove that class, set `cls-active: uk-navbar-sticky`.
+To ensure that the class is added to the navbar container, set `sel-target: .uk-navbar-container`.

 **Note** You can view more examples in the tests for the [Sticky Navbar](../assets/uikit/tests/sticky-navbar.html).

-For a basic sticky navbar, wrap the navbar inside a container with the `uk-sticky` attribute.
-The `sel-target` parameter tells the sticky component to apply to the navbar container.
-The `cls-active` parameter ensures that the navbar receives an optimized styling when it is in the sticky state (for example an additional box shadow or border styles).

 ```html
 <div uk-sticky="sel-target: .uk-navbar-container; cls-active: uk-navbar-sticky">